-- Will my life be truly better if I buy this?
+- Will my life be better if I buy this?

 - Does making this purchase affect my buying something I want even more?

 Instead of picking up the item you want right at this moment, write it down on a list.
-Wait 14, 21 or even 30 days.
+Wait for 14, 21 or even 30 days.
 If, at the end of that time frame you still feel you need it, then buy it.
-However, you will often find that you don’t miss not having it and find you just saved yourself some money.
+However, you will often find that you don’t miss not having it and you will save yourself some money.

 When you are sad, angry or even happy, you need to stay out of the store.
 Your emotions can trick you into spending money.
 If you are sad, you might want that scarf to cheer you up.
 If you are angry, you might buy something expensive out of spite.
 Even happiness can make you spend money because you are not thinking with a clear head.

-If you can’t really control your spending, then you need to stay out of the store.
-This is pretty severe, but if this is you, then you have to remove the temptation completely.
+If you can’t control your spending, then you need to stay out of the store.
+If this is you, then you have to remove the temptation altogether.
 Find something else to take up your time.

 If you tend to wander the aisles and add bargains to your cart, then you need to limit your time.
 Walk in with your list in hand and give yourself just 15 or even 30 minutes to get everything you need and leave.
-When you are limited on your time you will be less likely to allow your eyes to wander.
+When you are limited in your time, you will be less likely to allow your eyes to wander.

-Add in a line item to your budget.
-Look at your budget and give yourself permission to spend money.
+Add a line item to your budget.
+You need to give yourself permission to spend money.
 If you are not allowed to get anything other than the needs on your list, resentment can set it.
 Allow yourself a monthly discretionary amount to spend.
 You’ll feel much less like a miser.

 Walk around the store for a while with the items in your cart.
-Often times, the urge to buy will pass.
+Often, the urge to buy will pass.
 Allow a bit of time between the time you shop and leave to see if you still really want those items after all.

 Keep Your Goals in Mind